Whether or not your garage is attached to your home, there’s always a chance that you’re storing something of value inside.

 While you may have already considered some home security measures, it’s also important to take proactive steps in keeping your garage safe and secure from intruders looking to find their way in.

-To make sure you protect your valuable belongings and keep trespassers from intruding, these are 7 of the best ways to protect your garage from a break-in.
+To make sure you protect your valuable belongings and keep trespassers from intruding, these are 7 of the best ways to protect your garage or portable garage from a break-in.

 1) Cover Your Windows